makcim392/kwikapp/README.md

 ## Styling

-Styling was made using Chakras.
+Styling was made using Chakra UI.

 ## Useful commands